Kenny Kadji

-Kenneth Kadji (born May 19, 1988) is a Cameroonian professional basketball player for the Beirut Club of the Lebanese Basketball League.
+Kenneth Kadji (born May 19, 1988) is a Cameroonian professional basketball player who last played for Al-Ahli of the Bahraini Premier League.
 He played college basketball for the University of Florida and University of Miami.

 High school career

 Kadji attended IMG Academy in Bradenton, Florida, where in 2008, he was ranked fifth among centers by Rivals.com and sixth by Scout.com.

 College career

 Kadji initially chose to play at Florida under coach Billy Donovan.
 He regularly came off the bench in his freshman year of 2008–09, averaging 4.4 points and 2.7 rebounds per game, but his sophomore season was cut short by a back injury that required surgery.
 After that season, Kadji transferred to Miami, where one of his brothers was attending; he later said that he left Florida "for a fresh start", indicating that he had no problems with Florida's coaches.

 After sitting out the 2010–11 season due to NCAA transfer rules, Kadji became a starter at Miami in 2011–12, averaging 11.7 points, 5.3 rebounds, and 1.6 blocks while being named third-team All-ACC.
 The following season, Kadji averaged 12.9 points and 6.8 rebounds for a Hurricanes team that won the ACC regular-season and tournament titles, and was named second-team All-ACC.